ibm-cloud-docs/direct-link/vrf-on-ibm-cloud.md

 Moving to VRF includes the following primary benefits:

-* Industry-proven and widely accepted _multiple isolation_ separation technology.
+* Industry-proven and widely accepted _multiple isolation separation technologies_.
 Many cloud customers find the Level-3 VPN approach more palatable than ACLs to their auditors and compliance officers.
 * {{site.data.keyword.cloud_notm}} customers can extend or migrate the reach of their network significantly, due to addition of new sites or applications throughout the IBM network.
 * Tenant-specific routing tables narrow the aperture for IP address overlap, without the risk of overlap with other tenants' subnets or other parts of the network that are not applicable.

 Compared to the older ACL model, there are a few minor tradeoffs to take into account:

 * Converting to a _Customer VRF_ requires a maintenance window, which causes a brief disruption of backbone traffic flows.
-* Remote access by using the managed VPN services (SSL, IPsec) is limited to just SSL VPN into a data center; however, the shared ACL over the backbone allows global access from any entry point from either service.
+* Remote access by using the managed VPN services (SSL, IPSec) is limited to just SSL VPN into a data center; however, the shared ACL over the backbone allows global access from any entry point from either service.
 * VLAN spanning within your _multiple isolation_ tenancy is not available.

 Many {{site.data.keyword.cloud_notm}} customers currently operate with a shared tenancy model on the {{site.data.keyword.cloud_notm}} network.
 During conversion, your shared tenancy is converted to use a _Customer VRF_, most commonly with a new Direct Link subscription.